C – Definitions of Ailments

 – Chinese (Fire Reducing) –Fire is the element of heat, summer and enthusiasm; nature at its peak of growth, and warmth in human relationships.
 Represented by the color red and a pointed, triangled shape, Fire's motion is upward, hence is associated with dynamic, energetic, passionate, enterprising energies.
 Here some simple ideas you can use to keep the fire element in balance: Allocate at least a few minutes daily for solitude, silence, self-reflection and rest.
 Introduce some Yin Yoga sessions to your week.
 Keep hot and spicy foods under control.
 Eat nourishing foods and plenty of water.

-– Chinese internal attacking – The Inner Wind that is due to a Yin and Yang imbalance is called “Internal Wind that rises in the ” and is characterized by change and movement.
+– Chinese internal attacking – The Inner Wind that is due to a Yin and Yang imbalance is called “Internal Wind that rises in the Liver” and is characterized by change and movement.
 It is not as strong as external Wind and attacks internal organs only when they are weak, resulting in symptoms of internal involvement.

 – Chinese (Metal Enhancing) – In Chinese Taoist thought, Metal attributes are considered to be firmness, rigidity, persistence, strength, and determination.
 The metal person is controlling, ambitious, forceful, and set in their ways as metal is very strong.
 They are self-reliant and prefer to handle their problems alone.